 3. Regulation 21: A copy of the text of this and any other relevant USATF rule or regulation; and

+4. Evidence: Any materials provided by a party to substantiate such party’s claims or defenses; otherwise, the NABR Panel shall set forth an appropriate schedule for the parties to share such information;

+5. Witnesses: The identity of any witnesses that will appear at the hearing, if applicable and available; otherwise, the NABR Panel shall set forth an appropriate schedule for the parties to share such information;

-4. Other relevant documents: Copies of any specifically identified document related to the matter.
+6. Other relevant documents: Copies of any specifically identified document related to the matter; and

+7. Conflict of interest disclosures: Conflict of interest disclosure forms completed by each of the selected NABR Panel members.

+All communications between the parties may be delivered via email or sent to the National Office via mail, in which case the National Office will distribute said materials as necessary.

 L. Challenge to panel member: Any party to a hearing or an appeal, a USATF representative appointed by the CEO, or any NABR panel member may, prior to the hearing and within fourteen (14) days after receiving the list of proposed arbitrators, challenge the seating of any panel member, on the ground that the panel member may not be impartial.
 The unchallenged panel members shall promptly rule on the challenge, prior to the hearing.
 A party who fails to bring a timely challenge against an NABR arbitrator waives the challenge.